 We specialize in both trauma and addiction therapy because We have seen firsthand how many people struggling with addiction have trauma buried inside.
 EMDR and RRT therapy is proven extremely effective in treating both trauma and addiction.
 As you address the pain of the past, we can also help you better understand how your history might be related to your perspective and behaviors today.
 With this increased awareness, you can begin to let go of guilt, develop greater self-compassion and feel empowered to make more positive choices in your life.

 You don’t have to continue suffering, and you don’t have to go through it alone.
-I have been a trauma therapist for almost 10 years, and if you feel motivated to reclaim your life and engage with the present, we know that relief is possible.
+If you feel motivated to reclaim your life and engage with the present, we know that relief is possible.
 We believe that you have the courage to reach out and declare that you want something better.
-Once you take that first step, I will be here to guide you toward deep, lasting healing.
+Once you take that first step, we will be here to guide you toward deep, lasting healing.

 You may have questions or concerns about trauma treatment…

 Why would I want to look back at what happened?